-Contract Debt means the total loan on a contract on that date plus the interest that has accrued, but has not been paid as of that date.
+Contract Debt means the total loan on the contract on that date plus the interest that has accrued, but has not been paid as of that date.

-Contract Fund means the sum of the amounts You have in Our General Account and in the investment divisions of Our Separate Account under this contract.
+Contract Fund means sum of the amounts You have in Our General Account and in the investment divisions of Our Separate Account.